Taking progesterone in early pregnancy

 Research has shown that taking progesterone may prevent a miscarriage if you:

-• are bleeding in early pregnancy and
+• are bleeding in early pregnancy (before 12 weeks) and

 • you have had 1 or more miscarriages before.

-This research also showed that progesterone is not effective if you take it:
+This research also showed that progesterone is not effective if you take it

-• before you get pregnant
+• before you get pregnant or

-• you are bleeding in pregnancy and
+• you are bleeding in early pregnancy (before 12 weeks) and

 • you have had a miscarriage before and